nftyte/impure-diamond/README.md

 ## Inclusions

-> Diamond inclusions are the non-diamond materials that get encapsulated inside diamond during its formation process in the mantle.
+> Diamond inclusions are the non-diamond materials that get encapsulated inside a diamond during its formation process in the mantle.

 External functions defined directly in a diamond remain immutable unless marked as inclusions.